civicrm/civicrm-standalone/README.md

 Now visit the site in your browser.
 You should get the installer page, but with lots of red notices about database stuff.
 That's ok, it's just because it doesn't know the DSN for the database.
 Edit the DSN yourself at the bottom of the page and hit Apply.

 At the end you should be able to access /civicrm

+## Next steps

+1. Enable and configure the authx extension from **Administer » System Settings » Authentication**.
+You'll need to add *User Password* to the **Acceptable credentials (HTTP Session Login) select.
+And hit **Save**.

+2. Install the standaloneusers extension by `cv en standaloneusers` (it is a core extension, so will already be part of your docroot)

+3. Read the standaloneusers/README.md

 ## About CiviCRM